Galvontyr/Course-Project/README.md

 42                      grep("std()", names(theone), fixed = T))]
 ```
 Note1: Argument `fixed =T` is needed in this instance to treat `()` as string
-Note2: This will not include the columns with "meanFreq" and will result to subsetting only 66 columns and in a way much "cleaner"
+Note2: This will not include the columns with "meanFreq" and will result to subsetting only 66 columns and in a way much "cleaner".

 <br />
 ####Solving Problem #4
 > Appropriately labels the data set with descriptive variable names.